mit-ll-responsible-ai/hydra-zen/docs/source/api_reference.rst

 Runtime Data Validation
 ***********************

-Although Hydra provides some runtime type-checking functionality, it only supports `a limited set of types and annotations <https://omegaconf.readthedocs.io/en/latest/structured_config.html#simple-types>`_. hydra-zen offers support for more robust runtime type-checking capabilities via various third-party libraries.
+Although Hydra provides some runtime type-checking functionality, it only supports :ref:`a limited set of types and annotations <type-support>`. hydra-zen offers support for more robust runtime type-checking capabilities via various third-party libraries.

 .. currentmodule:: hydra_zen.third_party